 2. Educational Guardian: Outline Role

-An educational guardian is a person appointed to care for a pupil, normally resident abroad, during all periods when the pupil is in the United Kingdom and their parents are overseas.
-The educational guardian holds delegated, temporary parental responsibility for the child.
+An educational guardian is a person possessing UK residency who is appointed to care for a pupil normally resident abroad, during all periods when the pupil is in the United Kingdom and their parents are overseas.